 Intake Louvers and Exhaust Fans work hand-in-hand.
 Often times called shutter fans, these accessories help to promote a healthy greenhouse atmosphere.
 These units have two main functions: to cool a greenhouse and to exchange air.

-The intake louver is placed in the lower half of a greenhouse wall; the lover opens to let fresh air into the greenhouse.
-Air can also come into the greenhouse by way of opened windows.
+The intake louver is placed in the lower half of a greenhouse wall; the louver opens to let fresh air into the greenhouse.
 The incoming air is used to cool the greenhouse temperature and to promote the circulation of fresh, clean air.

 Heat naturally rises, and the air eventually stagnates at the greenhouse’s ridge.
 This is when exhaust fans come into play.
 After the greenhouse reaches a certain temperature, the exhaust fan pulls hot air out of the greenhouse and circulates fresh air back into the environment.